apache/apisix/docs/en/latest/plugins/ext-plugin-pre-req.md

 ## Disable Plugin

-When you want to disable the serverless plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately:
+When you want to disable this plugin, it is very simple, you can delete the corresponding json configuration in the plugin configuration, no need to restart the service, it will take effect immediately: